Crazy Kids: Background and remixes

 The song was recorded for Kesha's second album, Warrior.
 Kesha stated that the track is this album's version of her 2010 single "We R Who We R".
 She recorded the song in June 2012.

 will.i.am was in a nearby recording studio when he heard Luke, Blanco and Cirkut working with Kesha on the track, and immediately wanted to get involved.
 He co-wrote the album version and later wrote and recorded a new verse for himself, hoping he would be the featured artist in the song.
 Initially the record label decided not to include his verse; however, later his verse was included in the single/remix version of the song.
-In this remix, Kesha's second verse is omitted completely in favor of Will.i.am's verse.
-It officially impacted contemporary hit radio on April 29, 2013 and rhythmic contemporary radio on May 7, 2013.
+It officially impacted contemporary hit radio on April 29, 2013, and rhythmic contemporary radio on May 7, 2013.
 It was made available for purchase as a digital download on April 30, 2013. will.i.am produced two other tracks whilst working with Luke, Blanco and Cirkut; they appear on will.i.am's album #willpower.

 The second official remix, which features rapper Pitbull, follows the same formula as the will.i.am remix.
 As with the first remix, the song's second verse removed in favor of Pitbull's new verse and also includes Pitbull speaking during the intro.
 The third remix, featuring rapper Juicy J, was sent to U.S. Rhythmic radio and became available for purchase as a digital download on May 21, 2013.
 Rap-Up called the Juicy J remix "raucous".

 Composition

-"Crazy Kids" combines the genres technopop, rap, trance, and hip hop into what VIBE called "hip-pop".
+"Crazy Kids" combines the genres technopop, rap, and hip hop into what VIBE called "hip-pop".
 Lyrically, "Crazy Kids" was said to establish dualistic personalities for Kesha.
 The A.V.
 Club writer Annie Zaleski said: "On the acoustic guitar-driven choruses, she's sweet and melancholy as she reveals her insanity; on the electronic-dipped verses, she unloads snappy hip-hop boasts ("I'm no virgin or no Virgo / I'm crazy that's my word, though") to assert herself."
 Over hip hop dub beats, Kesha raps "coochie" with "Gucci", drops several f-bombs, and contributes her famous sing-rap style vocals in addition to traditional singing.
 The song prominently features whistling in several areas.

 "Crazy Kids" is composed in the key of G minor at a tempo of 128 beats per minute.